 - Are you about to set off on your travels all on your lonesome?
 Feeling a bit daunted about backpacking alone?
-Check out our tips to make that trip on your own that little bit easier...
+Download our mobile-app and check out our tips to make that trip on your own that little bit easier...

 Open up to fellow travellers!